narun4sk/ratestask_sre/benchmarks/README.md

 In average *252 req/sec* with *200 concurrent clients* - IMHO not too bad :)

+However I've done my test on 12 cores on the *i7*, each of which has been burning around 35+%.

+Hence on the average VPS you may only expect between 17-22+ req/sec per core.
+And life is hard again :)

 ```
 $ locust -f ratestask.py --no-web -c 200 -r 50 -n 10000 --logfile=ratestask.log --print-stats --only-summary
  Name                                                          # reqs      # fails     Avg     Min     Max  |  Median   req/s